LohanRosa/LohanRosa/README.md

 I'm learning about HTML, CSS, JavaScrips, PHP, MySQL, NodeJS, API's Git and GitHub!

-I'm working on my career transition to a Data, before that i'm production engineer.
+I'm working on my career transition to a Data and full stack developer, before that i'm production engineer with MBA in Management.

 Ask me about everything on my profile you want.
 <!--